NaySoftware/go-fcm/README.md

 ###### Firebase Cloud Messaging token ( new token )

-serverKey variable is the server key by Firebase Cloud Messaging
+serverKey variable will also hold the new FCM token by Firebase Cloud Messaging

 Firebase Cloud Messaging token can be found in: